budget-accommodation-vanua-levu

 Check Dolphin Bay Divers Retreat out:

--budget-resorts-on-vanua-levu© Dolphin Bay Divers Retreat
+10 Best Budget Accommodation in Vanua Levu© Dolphin Bay Divers Retreat

 3. Korovesi Sunshine Villas

 Book early for an apartment, villa or maisonette at the hugely popular Korovesi Sunshine Villas.
 Prices of these private villas, complete with a kitchen, balcony and spacious seating areas, are often too good to ignore.
-Located about 5km from Savusavu, it’s an excellent base for those with their own transport.
+Located about 5 km from Savusavu, it’s an excellent base for those with their own transport.
 You’re a stone’s throw away from the beautiful Flora Tropica Gardens and a short drive from the Split Rock snorkelling location just outside of the Jean-Michel Cousteau Resort (see 10 Free & Cheap Things to Do on Vanua Levu for more information).
-There’s also plenty of reasons to just stay and relax by the on-site outdoor pool or while having a barbecue with your loved ones.
+There are also plenty of reasons to just stay and relax by the on-site outdoor pool or while having a barbecue with your loved ones.

 Check Korovesi Sunshine Villas out: